 Improved Recording through Proxy

 LoadRunner 11.52 has improved the ability to record through proxy.
 Performance engineers can utilize this improved feature in testing mobile applications by capturing all traffic between a mobile device and a target server with VUgen acting as a proxy server.
 A proxy recorder has been available since LoadRunner 5.0, but there were a few limitations and this one has been updated.
 Typically, VUgen is installed on the client machine that will be recording the business process.
 However when that is not possible, the option to use recording through proxy to capture traffic is available which makes it an ideal option in mobile testing.
 Another use is to capture traffic with applications that uses an SSL protocol.
-More information about the new Proxy Recorder can be found here.

 Virtual Table Server Revamped

 As Scott Moore has discussed Virtual Table Server (VTS) in detail previously, VTS serves as a way for multiple Load Generators to share data dynamically.
 Prior to the 11.52 release, VTS was a windows-based application installed on the local machine.
 The newest version of LoadRunner VTS has been completely revamped and now it is a web-based application.
 This will allow additional flexibility as performance engineers can manage VTS remotely.
 Since the application is now remote, basic authentication for additional security can be enabled.